 Looking ahead, unfortunately the impact of the pandemic and the trading conditions have worsened post balance date.
-Prolonged containment zones and lockdowns in areas where the Company has its principal places of business, will impact future operating results.
-The degree of impact is uncertain due to the prevailing variables and uncertainties.
-Due to prudent action taken to shepherd cash reserves at the beginning of the pandemic crisis, the Company's liquidity is strong and sufficient to comfortably fund operations for the foreseeable future.
+Prolonged containment zones and lockdowns in areas where the Company has its principal places of business, will impact on future operating results.
+This impact cannot be accurately assessed at the current time with any degree of accuracy, due to the prevailing variables and uncertainties.
+Nevertheless, the Company's liquidity is strong and sufficient to comfortably fund operations for the foreseeable future.